United States v. Live Nation Entertainment

 United States, et al. v.
-Live Nation Entertainment, Inc. and Ticketmaster Entertainment, LLC is an antitrust lawsuit brought by the U.S. Department of Justice (DOJ), forty U.S. states and Washington, D.C., against entertainment company Live Nation Entertainment and its subsidiary Ticketmaster, following the Taylor Swift–Ticketmaster controversy in 2022.
+Live Nation Entertainment, Inc. and Ticketmaster Entertainment, LLC is an antitrust lawsuit brought by the U.S. Department of Justice (DOJ), forty U.S. states, and Washington, D.C., against entertainment company Live Nation Entertainment and its subsidiary Ticketmaster, following the Taylor Swift–Ticketmaster controversy in 2022.

 Filed on May 23, 2024, the lawsuit alleges that Live Nation has a monopoly on the live event sector.
 The case was filed before the United States District Court for the Southern District of New York.
 If successful, Live Nation Entertainment may be forced to sell Ticketmaster.
+The Live Nation trial began on March 2, 2026.
+A settlement had been reached a week later.
+However, this did not prevent the 2024 lawsuit from continuing trial proceedings.
+In April 2026, a federal jury in New York found that Live Nation Entertainment held a monopoly and violated federal and state anti-trust laws.

 Background

-Politico reported that the lawsuit followed "years of backlash from consumers, rivals and lawmakers against Ticketmaster and its parent company."
+Politico reported that the lawsuit followed "years of backlash from consumers, rivals, and lawmakers against Ticketmaster and its parent company."

 Initial merger (2010)

 In 2009, Live Nation and Ticketmaster announced plans to merge to become the present-day company Live Nation Entertainment.
 At the time, Ticketmaster had been dominant in ticket sales for over twenty years.
 Documents obtained by the DOJ found that Live Nation's entry into the ticketing market in December 2008 posed a threat to Ticketmaster's market share, and the merger effort was announced two months later.

 The merger announcement received criticism from artists including Bruce Springsteen and several consumer groups.
 The DOJ ultimately permitted the merger to proceed, with both parties being required to sign a 10-year consent decree.
 The agreement was intended to prevent the company from engaging in anti-competitive behavior, including retaliation against independent venues.